bioinf-mcb/metagenome_assembly/README.md

 #### F1 - Gene prediction
 This step will perform gene recognition using `Prodigal`.
 - Requirements
-   - `input_folder` - path to directory with assembled contigs (located in `OUTPUT_FOLDER/assemble` of previous step)
+   - `input_folder` - path to directory with assembled contigs (located in `OUTPUT_FOLDER/assemble` of previous step).
    - `output_folder` - path to a directory where the results will be saved.
 - Optional arguments
    - `concurrent_jobs` - number of concurrent jobs to run. (default: 1)
-   - `suffix` - suffix, that helps to identify contigs and preserve consistent filenames (default: `.min500.contigs.fa`)
+   - `suffix` - suffix, that helps to identify contigs and preserve consistent filenames. (default: `.min500.contigs.fa`)
 - Output
-   - `SAMPLE_NAME.gff` - feature table in Genbank table
+   - `SAMPLE_NAME.gff` - feature table in Genbank table.
-   - `SAMPLE_NAME.fna` - nucleotide sequences for genes in FASTA
+   - `SAMPLE_NAME.fna` - nucleotide sequences for genes in FASTA.
-   - `SAMPLE_NAME.faa` - protein translations for genes in FASTA
+   - `SAMPLE_NAME.faa` - protein translations for genes in FASTA.
 ```sh
 # Process the data
 python src/f1_predict_genes.py -i INPUT_FOLDER -o OUTPUT_FOLDER -c 3 -s .min.500.contigs.fa